muratk3n/thirdwave/en/2009/09/armenians-kurds.md

 These events had a vital impact on Kurdistan, which now became the border march between the two empires.
-Each empire had to weigh up how far it could extend its control into the border marches, while Kurdish chiefs had the un- enviable task of choosing which empire it was wisest to recognize, balancing a desire for maximal freedom from government interference against the local benefit of formal state endorsement of their authority.
+Each empire had to weigh up how far it could extend its control into the border marches, while Kurdish chiefs had the unenviable task of choosing which empire it was wisest to recognize, balancing a desire for maximal freedom from government interference against the local benefit of formal state endorsement of their authority.

 Following his initial conquest of Kurdistan, the majority of chiefs recognized Shah Ismail, but probably with as little enthusiasm